dober-man/xc-re-vk8s/3-deployments.md

 Deployments require a more fundamental understanding of the various components of a K8s environment and will require more manual stitching of the various components than deploying via workloads.

+Deployments can be configured and managed via kubectl, XC Console UI or XC API.

 ## Imperative Deployment and Expose Service
 Using the downloaded kubeconfig file from earlier, imperatively create a deployment named nginx-imper and expose.
-THis is a quick and easy way to test that everything is working as expected.
+This is a quick and easy way to test that everything is working as expected.

 In this example my kubeconfig file was named **"vK8s.kubeconfig"**.
 This command imperatively creates a deployment called "nginx-imper" using the example nginx app container on port 8080.
 It then exposes the nginx service as ClusterIP on port 2000.
 Notice there is no reference to a YAML file in this command other than the kubeconfig which is auth.